There Will Come Soft Rains (short story)

-Plot
+Plot summary

-A nuclear catastrophe leaves the city of Allendale, California entirely desolate.
-However, within one miraculously preserved house, the daily routine continues – automatic systems within the home prepare breakfast, clean the house, make beds, wash dishes, and address the former residents without any knowledge of their current state as burnt silhouettes on one of the walls, similar to Human Shadow Etched in Stone.
-One afternoon, a dog is allowed into the house when it is recognized as the family pet, but it dies soon after and is incinerated.
+A nuclear catastrophe leaves the city of Allendale, California, entirely desolate.
+However, within one miraculously preserved house, the daily routine continues – automatic systems within the home prepare breakfast, clean the house, make beds, wash dishes, and address the former residents without any knowledge of their current state as burnt silhouettes on one of the walls.

+A sickly and emaciated dog, having previously belonged to the family, enters the house.
+It is unable to enter the kitchen, where the automated systems are making pancakes.
+It runs around in a frenzy, before dying.
+After an hour, the automated systems remove the dog's body, incinerating it.

-That evening, the house recites to the absent hostess her favorite poem, "There Will Come Soft Rains" by Sara Teasdale.
+That evening, the house recites to the absent hostess a random selection by her favorite poet, "There Will Come Soft Rains" by Sara Teasdale.
 A windstorm blows a tree branch through a window in the kitchen, starting a fire.
 The house's systems desperately attempt to put out the fire, but the doomed home burns to the ground in a night.
-The following dawn all that remains is a single wall, from which a voice endlessly repeats the time and date.
+The following dawn, all that remains is a single wall, which contains an automated system that endlessly reads aloud the date and time.